OfficeDev/office-js-docs-pr/docs/outlook/online-meeting.md

 1. Replace the "extensions.ribbons" array with the following.
 Note the following about this markup.

+   - The "minVersion" of the Mailbox requirement set is set to "1.3" so the the ribbon customizations won't appear on platforms and Office versions where this feature is not supported.
-   - The "contexts" array specifies that the ribbon is only available in the meeting details organizer window.
+   - The "contexts" array specifies that the ribbon is available only in the meeting details organizer window.
-   - There will be a custom control group on the tab labelled **Contoso meeting**.
+   - There will be a custom control group on the default ribbon tab (of the meeting details organizer window) labelled **Contoso meeting**.
    - The group will have a button labelled **Add a Contoso meeting**.
    - The button's "actionId" has been set to "insertContosoMeeting", which matches the "id" of the action you created in the previous step.